 WARNING: Any documents attached to this page are provided by courtesy of the author and do not belong to the European Association of Parental Alienation Practitioners.
 All rights reserved.
 No part of any document attached to this page may be reproduced, distributed, or transmitted in any form or by any means, including printing, email, photocopying, recording, or other electronic or mechanical methods, without the prior written permission of the author, except in the case of brief quotations embodied in critical reviews and certain other noncommercial uses permitted by copyright law.
-For permission requests, write to the author or email firstname.lastname@example.org
+For permission requests, please contact the author.

 Abstracts Conference Day One (Legal)